ray155093/azure-docs.zh-tw/articles/cloud-services/cloud-services-dotnet-diagnostics-performance-counters.md

 <properties
-   pageTitle="在 Azure 診斷中使用效能計數器 |Microsoft Azure" description="在 Azure 雲端服務或虛擬機器中使用效能計數器來找出瓶頸和調整效能。" services="cloud-services"
-   documentationCenter=".net"
-   authors="rboucher"
+   pageTitle="Use Performance Counters in Azure Diagnostics | Microsoft Azure" description="Use performance counters in Azure cloud services or virtual machine to find bottlenecks and tune performance." services="cloud-services" documentationCenter=".net" authors="rboucher"